swcarpentry/board/TaskForces/2017CarpentryCon/README.md

 ## What we do
 Right now, we are working on
 - drafting the CarpentryCon program
-- recruiting local and global participants to help organize and promot the event
+- recruiting local and global participants to help organize and promote the event
-- drafting the budget and locating sources of support

 [View the working google document](https://docs.google.com/document/d/1NzZiTsPMArUyZ2S-pblOZZ84a-xp23Zuu6IjD-YXIEg/edit) which included our progress on above items.